 This type of appliance are, in my opinion, worth the effort of pursuing as they genuinely free you up to work on more interesting things.

 Watching shows like Tomorrow’s World gave so much hope for future technological wonders.
-Playground discussions as a kid usually involved what we watched on TW.
-The enthusiasm was electric and was instrumental in inspiring me to take up engineering.
+Playground discussions as a kid usually involved what we watched on shows like TW.
+It inspired me to take up engineering.

 Then the digital age really arrived and a revolutionary switch was flicked.
 An in the space of a few years the had world changed.
 Communications changed.
 Broadcasting changed.
 Transactions and interactions changed.
 Access to information changed.
 Everything changed.